 Chapter 9: Wounded Knee Massacre (1890)

-The Wounded Knee Massacre, occurring on December 29, 1890, marks a somber and tragic event in American history, symbolizing the culmination of intense conflict between the U.S. government and Native American tribes, specifically the Sioux.
+The Wounded Knee Massacre, occurring on December 29, 1890, marks a somber and tragic event in American history, symbolizing the culmination of intense conflict between the U.S. government and Native American tribes, including the Sioux.

 Under tense conditions, a misfire led to indiscriminate shooting.
-The cavalrymen, although facing scant armed resistance, employed overwhelming force against the Sioux, including men, women, and children.
+The cavalrymen, although facing scant armed resistance, employed overwhelming force against the Sioux, including against men, women, and children.

-By the massacre’s end, estimates place the number of Lakota dead at upwards of several hundred, many of whom were non-combatants.
+Estimates place the number of Lakota dead at upwards of several hundred, many of whom were non-combatants.
 The 7th Cavalry sustained few fatalities.

 Chapter 10: Assimilation (Early 20th century)